Alerts

 If you have many alerts on your dashboard you may need to use the filters to find what you are looking for.
 You can use the simple text search on the top right side of the table.

-Alternatively click on View Additional Filters to use make use of standardised options such as filtering by event type.
+Alternatively click on View Additional Filters to make use of standardised options such as filtering by alert type.

 Was this article helpful?